-The first few times this happened, it really struck me as odd, because in my experience in Rio, people are very aware of issues of security and are skeptical to allow people into their homes.
-The fact that these porteiros would let me, and unknown person, into the building knowing the risks that this may incur has made me reflect on what my Brazilian friend told me.
-Perhaps my lighter brown skin is perceived as nonthreatening.
+The first few times this happened, it really struck me as odd, because in my experience in Rio, people are very aware of security issues and are skeptical about allowing people into their homes.
+The fact that these porteiros would let me, an unknown person, into the building knowing the risks that this may incur has made me reflect on what my Brazilian friend told me.
+Perhaps my lighter brown skin is perceived as non-threatening.

 My Brazilian friend’s personal insights have been invaluable for me to understand my experiences in Brazil.
 Learning how to navigate this new social position has been very difficult.
 Whenever I hear a comment from someone that disparages the poor or that generalizes violence in favela communities, I try to use this privileged position to start a conversation about these issues.
-People don’t realize that back home, it is my people of color community that is seen as violent.
-And being able to have these dialogues has helped me gain a better understanding of how society functions in Rio.
+People don’t realize that back home, people of color can be perceived as violent.
+Ultimately, being able to have these dialogues has helped me gain a better understanding of how society functions in Rio.

 Going abroad can turn your world and how you identify upside down.
 These challenges to your identity will not only help you understand yourself better and where you fit in the global context, it will help you see the power that identity can have in different parts of the world.